Tu Jhoothi Main Makkaar: Critical response

+Shubhra Gupta from The Indian Express was critical towards the filming, giving it a 1.5 out of 5 stars rating, finding fault with the length of the film, misogynistic elements and worn-out jokes.
+Saibal Chatterjee also gave the film a 1.5 out of 5 star rating in a review for NDTV, calling the film "More farce than comedy, more chaos than caprice, more dalliance than romance".
+Tina Das of ThePrint was critical towards the film, rated 1.5 out of 5 star and wrote "Ranbir Kapoor’s Tu Jhoothi Main Makkar an endless drag with bad dialogues, misplaced songs".

 Renuka Vyavahare of The Times of India gave the film a rating of 3.5 stars out of 5 and stated that the film has "humour and heart at the right place".
 Titas Chowdhury of News 18 rated the film 3.5 out of 5, termed the chemistry between the leads as "pappable and sizzling" and music as the "strong point of the film".
 Devesh Sharma of Filmfare rated the film 3.5 out of 5 stars and wrote "Watch Tu Jhoothi Main Makkaar for the fresh pairing of Ranbir and Shraddha and for its several comic moments.
 You laugh the most in the last 30 minutes.
 It’s infinitely better than his earlier products and let’s hope he continues to tread this newfound path".
 Tushar Joshi of India Today rated the film 3.5 out of 5 stars and wrote that the film's "latter half and peppy climax redeem its lazy first half and making it a worthy entertainer".

 Ganesh Aaglave of Firstpost rated the film 3.5 out of 5 stars and wrote "Luv Ranjan ticks all the right boxes again with Tu Jhoothi Main Makkaar.
 The exotic locations and chartbuster music add great value to the film.
 Special mention to the superb climax, which will leave a huge smile on your face while exiting the cinema hall.
 Ranbir hits the ball out of the park his expressive eyes, which speak volumes in each and every frame.
 Shraddha is terrific, and the chemistry between her and RK is lit".
 Abhimanyu Mathur of DNA India rated the film 3 out of 5 stars and wrote "Tu Jhoothi Main Makkaar is a fun watch, but only if you have the patience to sit through a first half that is hammied and walks a long and winding route, taking its own sweet time to arrive at any point.
 The film’s beating heart is Ranbir Kapoor.
 The man returns to the romantic comedy genre and owns the screen like he never left.
 He is smooth in the fun scenes, impactful in the emotional ones".